Nash Entertainment

-Nash Entertainment is a reality television and feature film production company.
-Founded in 1994 by Bruce Nash, the first production under its name was Before They Were Stars.
+Nash Entertainment is an American reality television production company founded in 1994 by Bruce Nash.
 The company is located at Sunset Gower Studios in Hollywood, California.
 It has 14 corporate employees and approximately 250 production employees.

+In October 2024, the company signed a multi-title distribution deal with Shout!
+Studios to bring unscripted shows to streaming and other digital platforms worldwide.